Tommy Yackaduna McRae Tribute

 Stage 3

-The third and final part of the homage is nearly complete.
+The third part of the homage is complete.
+An information sign describing her vision has been installed at the Rotary Deck.

 The canoe, worked by Waradgerie artist Lorraine Connelly-Northey from a discarded First Settler water pipe, has been set onto the stones as if Tommy just pulled it from the water after fishing for his family.
 An information sign describing her vision is ready to be installed at the Rotary deck.